 Self Isolation is Important for Protecting Yourself and Those You Care About

 The Public Health Agency of Canada recommends you take the following actions to self-isolate yourself and reduce the chances of contracting COVID-19 (coronavirus).
 This is particularly critical if you are over the age of 70, or if you have pre-existing health conditions such as respiratory ailments or heart disease.

 - Do not leave home unless absolutely necessary, such as to seek medical care.

-- Do not go to school, work, other public areas or use public transportation (e.g., buses, taxis).
+- Wherever possible, do not go to school, work, other indoor public areas

 - Arrange to have groceries and supplies dropped off at your door to minimize contact.